Household effects

 You must meet the following criteria to qualify for household effects concession:

-- New Zealand or Australian Passport
+- a New Zealand passport

-If the household effects are not for you then Duty and GST will apply.
+If the household effects are not for you, then duty and GST will apply.

-If the effects are brand new/ unused you must declare them because Duty and GST will apply.
+If the effects are brand new/ unused, you must declare them, because duty and GST will apply.

-If the effects are valued over NZ$1000 you will have to pay an Import Entry Transaction Fee.
+If the effects are valued over NZ$1000, you will have to pay an Import Entry Transaction Fee.
 Visit the Goods Clearance Fees webpage for more information.

 Depreciation rates for household effects